Financing SDG 6

 Financing SDG 6: A new paradigm in international development

 According to the most recent report of the WHO/UNICEF Joint Monitoring Programme (JMP), 2.2 billion people lack access to a basic drinking water source.
 Moreover, 3.5 billion people — 2 in 5 — lack access to a safe toilet.
 While those numbers are daunting enough, SDG targets 6.1 and 6.2 set the bar higher than simply basic access, aiming instead for safely-managed access that is within a 30-minute round trip.
-The World Bank estimates that achieving these targets will cost approximately US $114 billion a year between now and 2030, and those are only the costs for constructing new infrastructure, not the costs of operating and maintaining infrastructure over time.
-Meanwhile, Official Development Assistance (ODA) hovers around US$13 billion a year – far short of what is needed.
+The World Bank estimates that achieving these targets will cost approximately US $114 billion per year between now and 2030, and those are only the costs for constructing new infrastructure, not the costs of operating and maintaining infrastructure over time.
+Meanwhile, Official Development Assistance (ODA) hovers around US $13 billion a year – far short of what is needed.
 Mechanisms that strategically use donor finance to catalyze private investment – often referred to as “blended finance” – will be critical to filling the financing gap, and Water.org is well-poised to help the global community move forward.

 Financing Sustainable Development Goal 6 to ensure water and sanitation for all by 2030

-Unleashing capital to make safe water and sanitation available for all – Water.org strategy through 2022
+Unleashing capital to make safe water and sanitation available for all – Water.org strategy through 2026

 Closing the financing gap for water and sanitation — Water.org and WaterEquity's current efforts to increase access to safe water and sanitation